SAP-archive/data-warehouse-cloud-modeling/README.md

 - [View Persistence](/exercises/ex0/change-management) - :construction::construction::construction:

 ## Comments, Issues and Feedbacks
 Comments, issues and feedbacks are highly welcome to improve this tutorial grudually.
-For that please add a comment on the linked blog: https://blogs.sap.com/2021/11/19/modeling-in-sap-data-warehouse-cloud/
+For that please create an issue under this github repository or add a comment on the linked blog: https://blogs.sap.com/2021/11/19/modeling-in-sap-data-warehouse-cloud/

 I will try to reply as soon as time allows :)